How I Prevent Tears And Tantrums Around Screen Time With My Kids (and How You Can Too)

 Want to learn how to get your kids to listen without nagging, yelling or losing control?

 –>check out this free parenting class<–

 Screens are addicting.
 How many adults do you see that can’t even put their phones down when they drive?
 How many hours a day do you scroll Instagram mindlessly?
 Me?
 Too many… way too many.
 I’m addicted to screens myself.

 Can we really blame our kids for getting so addicted to their devices?
 I can’t blame mine.
 I can blame myself but what good does that do?

-When I was looking for strategies to cope with the disconnection of screens, I was hoping to use positive parenting strategies, as that is the way I parent my children.
+When I was looking for strategies to cope with the disconnection of screens, I was hoping to use positive parenting (like inductive discipline)strategies, as that is the way I parent my children.